zchee/neovim-wiki/Building-Neovim.md

     rm -rf build && make clean && make CMAKE_BUILD_TYPE=Release

-For developers and "edge" users, `RelWithDebInfo` is recommended instead of `Release` as the latter doesn't generate debug info.
+For developers and "edge" users, `RelWithDebInfo` is recommended over `Release` as the latter doesn't generate debug info.

 To verify that the build was optimized, you can set `VERBOSE=1` and look for the `-O` flag: